-In some circumstances, such as random screenings at work or screenings performed for legal reasons, you may need to provide your sample immediately, on site.
+In some circumstances, such as random screenings at work or screenings performed for legal reasons, you may need to provide your sample immediately, on-site.

 What Does a Urinalysis Test?

-A doctor, employer, or the court system may ask for a clean catch urine sample.
+You might be asked for a clean catch urine sample.
 The sample can be tested to check for kidney problems, UTIs, pregnancy, stress incontinence, or the presence of unwanted substances.

 Most people have had to give a urine sample at the doctor’s office for pre-surgery testing or as part of a screening process.
-If your employer or the legal system asks for a urinalysis, that typically means they are monitoring you for substance use.

 This situation may be unnerving for some people since a urinalysis is one of the most accurate screenings.
 After hair analysis, urine screenings are the hardest to pass if you have consumed substances.